 Deploying the app ⚓

-Make sure the Certificate and profile installer Step or the iOS Auto Provision Step is in your Workflow.
+Make sure the Certificate and profile installer Step or the iOS Auto Provision with App Store Connect API Step is in your Workflow.

 Do NOT use both!